 if theatre is an investigation of the human condition, should it not explore that which is universal and inherent among all peoples?

-, if you have their attention in the room for 90+ minutes, why not ask them what the experience of 90+ minutes is?
+my god, if you have their attention in the room for 90+ minutes, why not ask them what the experience of 90+ minutes is?

 l'homme au journal